monk-io/docs/docs/improve/ci-cd.md

 ENTRYPOINT ["/entrypoint.sh"]
 ```

-In your `entrypoint.sh` add the Monk commands to start the daemon, log in to your account, join your cluster with the Monkcode and deploy the Kit:
+In your `entrypoint.sh` add the MonkOS commands to start the daemon, log in to your account, join your cluster with the Monkcode and deploy the Kit:

 ```bash title="monk-deploy/entrypoint.sh"
 #!/bin/sh -l